aftermath2/btry/README.md

 # BTRY

 BTRY is an accountless lottery that uses asymmetric cryptography to register bets/prizes, and the Lightning Network to send and receive payments.
+The lotteries are:

 - Completely private
 - Globally available